Hi all,

 page numbers are off.

 I have no sense of what interests you so I decided on a buffet approach.
-I suppose you might comment on whatever resonates with you.
+I

 The Veil: